KDE/documentation-develop-kde-org/content/docs/getting-started/kxmlgui/hello_world.md

 We are going to discuss some basic code, and in the final section we will build it.
 You will need to set up your development environment (so that you can use the KDE Frameworks) first.
 You can do that in two ways.

+Create a folder `~/kde/src/kxmlgui-tutorial`.
+In that folder you will place the source code files from this tutorial.

-### Option 1: Using kde-builder
+### Option 1: Using kdesrc-build

 Go through the [setting up your development environment]({{< ref "building" >}}) part of the *Get Involved* documentation.
 That will give you the necessary development tools and underlying libraries, and build the KDE Frameworks from scratch.

-Create a folder `~/kde/src/kxmlgui-tutorial`.
-In that folder you will place the source code files from this tutorial.

-In your `~/.config/kdesrc-buildrc` add the following stanza:
+In your `~/.config/kdesrc-buildrc` add the following:

 ```
 module kxmlgui-tutorial